 On the other hand, research produced by pharmacologists at Temple University in Philadelphia showed that a diet rich in methionine, an amino acid typically found in red meats, fish, beans, eggs, garlic, lentils, onions, yoghurt and seeds, increased the risk of developing dementia.
 A group of mice on a high methionine diet had up to 40 per cent more amyloid plaque in their brains, which is a measurement of how much Alzheimer’s disease has developed.
 The researchers emphasised that methionine is an important amino acid for the human body and stopping intake altogether won’t prevent Alzheimer’s, but that people with a diet high in red meat, for example, could be at more risk.

 “How you eat is important as well,” says Vos.
-“Studies have shown that social stimulation significantly reduces cognitive decline, so make time to eat with friends and don’t be afraid of a glass of wine; red wine contains the antioxidant polyphenol, which may reduce the rate of progression of dementia when consumed in moderation.” foods to include A 2010 study performed at Columbia University Medical Center showed the Mediterranean diet may help adherents avoid the damage to the brain – dead tissue known as brain infarcts – that affects thinking and memory.
+“Studies have shown that social stimulation significantly reduces cognitive decline, so make time to eat with friends and don’t be afraid of a glass of wine; red wine contains the antioxidant polyphenol, which may reduce the rate of progression of dementia when consumed in moderation.”
+A 2010 study performed at Columbia University Medical Center showed the Mediterranean diet may help adherents avoid the damage to the brain – dead tissue known as brain infarcts – that affects thinking and memory.
 The Mediterranean diet is high in vegetables, legumes, fruits, cereals, fish and monounsaturated fatty acids (such as olive oil); and low in saturated fatty acids, dairy products, meat and poultry.
 It is also typified by moderate alcohol intake.

 Study author Nikolaos Scarmeas compared the damage wrought on the brain by not following this diet to that caused by high blood pressure.
 An earlier study conducted by Scarmeas and his colleagues found that men and women who adhered most closely to the Mediterranean diet were 40 per cent less likely to be diagnosed with Alzheimer’s.